 It’s possible that the boys were killed by Jehu’s followers, and that Athaliah managed to save herself but was later blamed for the carnage.

 According to the Bible narrative, one royal princeling, Jehoash, was saved from the massacre by the quick action of Jehosheba, Athaliah’s sister.
 She hid the baby and his nurse in a remote bedroom of the palace, and kept him hidden for the next six years.

 But at the end of that six years there was another palace coup, led by one of the Yahwist priests, Jehoiada – who was also, as it happened, the husband of Jehosheba.
-He knew about the hidden boy, and produced the by-now six year old, telling members of the military they should place the boy on the throne – with Jehoiada as regent, of course.
+He knew about the hidden boy, and produced the by-now six year old, telling members of the military they should place the boy on the throne – with himself as regent, of course.

 The breakaway group crowned the boy and anointed him, saluting him with cries of ‘Long live the King!’

 They then went after Athaliah.
-She ran to the Temple but was cornered, alone in a hostile crowd.
+She ran to the Temple for sanctuary but was cornered, alone in a hostile crowd.
 At the Horse Gate of the Temple, they beat and stabbed her to death.

 The seven-year old Jehoash became king, and Jehoiada became the most powerful man in the kingdom of Judah.